Los Angeles Dodgers minor league players: Christian Zazueta

-Christian Zazueta (born October 7, 2004) is an American professional baseball pitcher in the Los Angeles Dodgers organization.
+Christian Zazueta (born October 7, 2004) is a Mexican professional baseball pitcher in the Los Angeles Dodgers organization.

 Zazueta originally signed with the New York Yankees as an international free agent on January 17, 2022.

 He played with the Yankees affiliate in the Dominican Summer League for two seasons, with a 3–5 record and 2.44 ERA in 16 starts.
 On February 5, 2024, he was traded (along with Matt Gage) to the Los Angeles Dodgers in exchange for Caleb Ferguson.

 The Dodgers assigned him to the Rookie-Class Arizona Complex League Dodgers to begin 2024 and he was promoted to the Class–A Rancho Cucamonga Quakes on June 7.
 Between the two leagues he was 4–5 with a 5.20 ERA in 19 games (11 starts).
 Zazueta returned to the Quakes in 2025 and then was promoted to the Great Lakes Loons on August 12.
 He made 17 starts between them, with a 2.42 ERA, 7–2 record and 81 strikeouts.
 He was selected as a post-season California League All-Star and honored as the Dodgers Minor League Pitcher of the Year.
+He returned to the Loons in 2026 but was promoted to the Double-A Tulsa Drillers in June.
+Between the two levels, Zazueta was 6–4 with a 3.65 ERA in 23 games (22 starts) and had 144 strikeouts.
+In his final start of the season, he struck out seven in five innings in a playoff game for the Drillers.

+He is the son of Christian Zazueta.
+A former mexican baseball player who played for 19 years in the Mexican Baseball League and 16 years in Mexican Pacific League.